aditya739/Cinevo/README.md

-# Cinevo - Video Sharing Platform
+# Cinevo - Video Platform

 A modern, full-stack video sharing platform built with React and Node.js.
 Upload, share, discover, and interact with videos in a clean, responsive interface.